House with Chimaeras: An Art Nouveau Building in Kyiv That Became a Symbol of Ukrainian Resistance

 According to another legend, when Horodecki was evicted from the house, he cursed it such that none of the inhabitants would get along with the creatures of the house, except his own descendants.

 Some people are also convinced that Horodecki built a house because he fought for a bet.
-Others claim that the architect erected a grand building for his mistress.
-Others are convinced that the real planner was not Horodecki at all.
+Others claim that the architect erected a grand building for his mistress, and the third party is convinced that the actual creator was not Horodecki at all.

 How to Get Inside

 Since 2005, the House with Chimaeras has been the Small Residence of the President of Ukraine.
-Here he has held negotiations and official meetings with high-ranking guests from other countries.
-So getting into the building is not so easy, but still possible.
-The Museum of Kyiv History offers tours of the building on Saturdays and Sundays for 200 hryvnias (around 6 euros).
-It takes 1 hour and goes only on the floor where Horodecki lived.
+Here four of Ukrainian Presidents have held negotiations and official meetings with high-ranking guests from other countries.
+Currently, you can not visit the building.
+Before the war, The Museum of Kyiv History used to offer tours of the building on Saturdays and Sundays for 400 hryvnias (around 10 euros).
+We hope that soon enough this devastating war will end and all of us will be able again to enjoy all the unique sites of Kyiv in peace.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.